fastly/compute-js-static-publish/README.md

   except for those that are excluded using some of the following features.
 Files outside this root cannot be included in the publishing.

-* `objectStore` - Set this value to the _name_ of an existing object store to enable uploading of content assets to Fastly Object Store.
-See [Using the Object Store](#using-the-object-store) for more information.
+* `kvStoreName` - Set this value to the _name_ of an existing KV Store to enable uploading of content assets to Fastly KV Store.
+See [Using the KV Store](#kv-store) for more information.

 * `excludeDirs` - Specifies names of files and directories within `rootDir` to exclude from the publishing.
 Each entry can be a string or a JavaScript `RegExp` object.
 Every file and directory under `rootDir` is checked against each entry of